Asset Pricing in Pre-trained Transformer: Models

-Analogous to the SERT model, standard encoder-only Transformer models are widely used in different contexts. \citet{Cong2021DeepPricing} employ such a model as a representation of the Transformer models for comparative study on NN models in asset pricing context, but it does not have a significant out-of-sample fitness.
-In this study, their model is also set as a benchmark to see if the SERT performs better than the encoder-only Transformer model in the stock pricing or factor investing context.
-The right panel of Figure~\ref{fig:SERT431_ch3} shows the benchmark model employed by \citet{Cong2021DeepPricing}.
+Analogous to the SERT model, standard encoder-only Transformer models are widely used in different contexts. \citet{Cong2021DeepPricing} employed the model as a representation of the Transformer models for comparative study on NN models in the asset pricing context, but it does not have a significant out-of-sample fitness.
+In this study, their model is also set as a benchmark to see whether the SERT performs better than the encoder-only Transformer model in the stock pricing or factor investing context.
+The right panel of Figure~\ref{fig:SERT431_ch3} shows the benchmark model employed by \citet{Cong2021DeepPricing}.\\